 - Use a fork to crumble the tofu and place skillet back over medium heat (no need to rinse or wipe clean – the remaining sauce adds more flavor).

 - Add a bit of oil to the pan and then add tofu.
 Let lightly brown for 3-4 minutes, stirring once or twice.
 Then add seasonings (chili powder, salt, garlic powder and cumin) and stir.
 Cook for another 2 minutes, then remove from pan and set aside.

 - Add chips to the pan and pour over sauce, stirring quickly to coat.
-Then top with tofu scramble, fresh onion and cilantro and serve immediately.
+Then top with tofu scramble, fresh onion, and cilantro and serve immediately.
 Additional toppings might include hot sauce, lime juice, salsa and/or Vegan Mexican Cheese.
-Serves 2-3.
+Serves 2-3 as original recipe is written.
 Best when fresh.

-*Nutrition information is a rough estimate for 1 of 2 servings without any additional toppings (cheese or otherwise).
+*Nutrition information is a rough estimate calculated without any additional toppings (cheese or otherwise).